lupyuen/pinetime-rust-mynewt/rust/app/src/mcuboot.md

 }
 ```

-Here's the code that initialises the [__Sitronix ST7789 Display Controller__](https://wiki.pine64.org/images/5/54/ST7789V_v1.6.pdf) for PineTime's 240 x 240 Colour LCD Screen.
+Here's the code in [`display.c`](https://github.com/lupyuen/pinetime-rust-mynewt/blob/ota2/libs/pinetime_boot/src/display.c) that initialises the [__Sitronix ST7789 Display Controller__](https://wiki.pine64.org/images/5/54/ST7789V_v1.6.pdf) for PineTime's 240 x 240 Colour LCD Screen.

 At startup, the function above sends a bunch of commands and parameters to the ST7789 Display Controller via the SPI port.
-We send commands and data (parameters) to ST7789 in a special way: [`display.c`](https://github.com/lupyuen/pinetime-rust-mynewt/blob/ota2/libs/pinetime_boot/src/display.c)
+We send commands and data (parameters) to ST7789 in a peculiar way in [`display.c`](https://github.com/lupyuen/pinetime-rust-mynewt/blob/ota2/libs/pinetime_boot/src/display.c)...

 ```c
 #define DISPLAY_SPI   0  //  ST7789 connected to SPI port 0